ducktrshessami/discord-slash-manager/README.md

-# discord-slash
+# discord-slash-manager

-Utils for handling Discord slash commands
+A controller for managing Discord slash commands

 # Usage